analysiscenter/cardio/docs/modules/pipelines.rst

       .train_model("dirichlet", make_data=concatenate_ecg_batch, fetches="loss", save_to=V("loss_history"), mode="a")
       .run(batch_size=256, shuffle=True, drop_last=True, n_epochs=1000, lazy=True))

-In both cases you obtain ``pipeline``, ready for training DirichletModel.
+In both cases you obtain ``pipeline``, ready for training ``DirichletModel``.
 The first example is short but only allows to vary some hyperparameters of the model, while the second example is more flexible in data preprocessing.

 How to use
 ----------
 Working with pipelines consists of 3 simple steps.
-First, we import desired pipeline, e.g. dirichlet_train_pipeline:
+First, we import desired pipeline, e.g. ``dirichlet_train_pipeline``:
 ::
   from cardio.pipelines import dirichlet_train_pipeline

-Second, we specify its parameters, e.g. path to file with labels:
+Second, we specify its parameters, e.g. path to a file with labels:
 ::
   pipeline = dirichlet_train_pipeline(labels_path='some_path')